sanand0/til/til.md

 - 31 May 2025. git worktrees can create multiple copies of code.
 This is useful when using different coding agents run the same task in parallel.
 [Ref](https://www.skeptrune.com/posts/git-worktrees-agents-and-tmux/)
 - 29 May 2025.
 Today, I'd go with [Node's native test runner](https://nodejs.org/api/test.html) for backend JS testing.
 I used [node-tap](https://node-tap.org/) earlier.
 For front-end, I'd pick [vitest](https://vitest.dev/).
 [ChatGPT](https://chatgpt.com/share/683808bf-c01c-800c-a5ea-18df8394414c)
 - 27 May 2025. ⭐ DuckLake is a DuckDB extension that makes Parquet files editable with history.
 And much more.
 [DuckDB](https://duckdb.org/2025/05/27/ducklake.html)
+- 25 May 2025.
+Here's one way controls inflate cost.
+Tracking expenses, submitting receipts, and justifying usage adds transaction cost.
+So, rather than a $10 monthly top-up, I'd rather top-up $200 (even if it might go unused), rather than have to ask again.
 - 24 May 2025. [oxlint](https://oxc.rs/docs/guide/usage/linter) is a fast [eslint](https://eslint.org/) alternative written in Rust.
 It supports _most_ but not all eslint rules.
 [Migration](https://github.com/oxc-project/oxlint-migrate) can be automated but not all rules are migrated (which may be OK).
 Best for new projects.
 - 23 May 2025.
 My preferred way to remove passwords from a PDF is via pikepdf: `uv run --with pikepdf python -c 'import pikepdf, sys; pdf = pikepdf.open(sys.argv[1], password=sys.argv[2], allow_overwriting_input=True); pdf.save()' filename.pdf password`.
 - 23 May 2025.
 Learnings on [the mortality of states](https://www.pnas.org/doi/10.1073/pnas.2218834120#supplementary-materials)